dz0ny/leapcast/README.md

 ```

-Install Google Chrome, then run
+Install Google Chrome, twisted and tornado then run

 ```python2 app.py ip_of_this_device --name "My super name"```